harbaum/ftDuino-controller/installer/README.md

 ## For end users

-As an end user you simple run the provided executable (e.g. a windows exe), select the right COM port, select a ZIP file containing the firmware files to install and click "Install..." and wait a few minutes for the installation to succeed.
+As an end user you simply run the provided executable (e.g. a windows exe), select the right COM port, select a ZIP file containing the firmware files to install, click "Install..." and wait a few minutes for the installation to succeed.

+All you need is the [latest ZIP and EXE](https://github.com/harbaum/ftDuino32/releases/latest).

 ## For developers

-As a developer you simply provide the ready-to-run windows executable together with a prepared ZIP file.
-The zip file includes all the required files together with a [config file](setup.json) that provides additional information for the flashing process.
+As a developer you provide the ready-to-run windows executable together with a prepared ZIP file.
+The zip file includes all the required files together with a [config file](setup.json) that provides additional information for the installation process.